-Like other atypical antipsychotics, olanzapine affects the levels of certain chemicals in the brain called dopamine and serotonin.
+Like other atypical antipsychotics, quetiapine affects the levels of certain chemicals in the brain called dopamine and serotonin.
 This has been shown to help people who have disorders like schizophrenia and bipolar disorder with their symptoms.
+The exact way that antipsychotics improve the symptoms of schizophrenia and bipolar disorder is not fully known.